SuperNova76/TopCPToolKit/docs/starting/analysis.md

 ### Running ML inference

 In case one wishes to run ML inference on trained models and store the model predictions to the output ntuple, a config block can be added to the algorithm sequence of your analysis module.
-One example can be founded here [TopSpaNetConfig.py](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/blob/main/source/TopCPToolkit/python/TopSpaNetConfig.py).
+One example can be founded in [TopSpaNetConfig.py](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/blob/main/source/TopCPToolkit/python/TopSpaNetConfig.py).
 This config block loads an algorithm `RunSpaNetAlg` defined in [RunSpaNetAlg.h](https://gitlab.cern.ch/atlasphys-top/reco/TopCPToolkit/-/blob/main/source/TopCPToolkit/TopCPToolkit/RunSpaNetAlg.h).
 To run ML inference on custom models, a similar algorithm e.g. `RunCustomNNAlg` need to be added.
 This algorithm is responsible for:

 * applying event and object selections
 * computing input tensors for the models from selected objects